AnsharTwo/TestRepo/README.md

 Troubleshoot:

-If the test times out (it shouldn't as I've increased timeout args), please open wdio.conf.js and increase timeouts e.g.
+1. If the test times out (it shouldn't as I've increased timeout args), please open wdio.conf.js and increase timeouts e.g.

     mochaOpts: {
         ui: 'bdd',
         timeout: 150000
     },

+2. Ensure during installation that 'Mocha' was selected as the framework.
+If in doubt, reinstall.